 “We’d have to steal the gig somehow,” the hat said.

 This book re-introduces you to the hat and to Lizzie St. Laurent, jamming with their band, at the end of a gig, Lizzie gets an invitation – the beginning of something unanticipated.

 With “Voyage of the Lanternfish”, C. S. Boyack presents us with an entertaining and sometimes pretty funny historical fantasy story.
 The story is skillfully elaborated and has a great flow.
 Ernest Hemingway once stated “When writing a novel a writer should create living people; people not characters.
 A character is a caricature.”
-C. S. Boyack shows this masterly with every story – he created living people instead of mere characters; even if the monsters are not human – they all have a personality.
+C. S. Boyack shows this masterly with this story – he created living people (and some amazing creatures) instead of mere characters; even if the monsters are not human – they all have a personality.
 I was drawn into the story right away, very close to James, Dan, and their mission.
 The protagonists’ personalities are complex, the others of sufficient depth according to their relevance.
 Protagonists who grow with their tasks during their mission will take you on an unforgettable journey.
 I could easily envision the characters and locations.
-Indeed, C. S. Boyack has done it again: I had a great time reading The Experimental Notebook of C. S. Boyack II.
-It is a very enjoyable read.
+Indeed, C. S. Boyack has done it again: I had a wonderful time reading “Voyage of the Lanternfish”; it is a highly enjoyable read – hopefully, not the last in the series.

 This is a book to read again.
 Highly recommended!

 |Writing||⭐ ⭐ ⭐ ⭐ ⭐ (five stars)|

 |Plot||⭐ ⭐ ⭐ ⭐ ⭐ (five stars)|

 |POV||Third person – past tense|

 |Language|| – 😳